 How common are intersex traits?

-It’s not easy to determine how many people are born with an intersex condition.
+It’s not easy to determine how many people are born with an intersex variation.

 How common are intersex traits?
 According to the American Psychological Association,